 The Mass (or Eucharist or Holy Communion) is the centre, the beating heart, of the Church’s life, and the only act of worship Jesus explicitly commanded us to do.
-He did so when, on the night before his death on the Cross, he had supper with his disciples and giving thanks over some bread and some wine he distributed it to them saying ‘This is my body, which is given for you.
+He did so when, on the night before his death on the Cross, he ate with his disciples and giving thanks over some bread and some wine he distributed it to them saying, ‘This is my body, which is given for you.
 Do this in memory of me’, and ‘This cup that is poured out for you is the new covenant in my blood.’
 (Luke 22)

 Therefore, the Mass is the beating heart of the Christian life – its ‘source and summit’ because here, in the forms of bread and wine, Christ truly meets with us and here he gives himself to us as ‘the Bread of Life’ (John 6:35), our strength for our Christian journey, and a foretaste of the heavenly banquet in which we will, through God’s mercy, share for all eternity.

 Chrisitans (who have been confirmed or admitted to Holy Communion) are warmly encouraged to receive the Sacrament of the Eucharist as often as possible.
 For this reason, we celebrate Mass most days of the week (either at All Saints' or at St Thomas') – more simply on weekdays, and with greater solemnity, incense and bells, on Sundays and feast days.

 Everyone is always very welcome!

 O Bread of Heaven,

 beneath this veil

 by Thee is fed